SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 -   Every condition and action in the explanation trace has three elements:
     -   For conditions, the three elements refer to the symbol in the positive equality test for the identifier, attribute and value of the condition.
-For example, the last condition of rule 2 in Figure 4.4 has `<s>` as the identifier element, number as the attribute element, and `<y>` as the value element.
+        For example, the last condition of rule 2 in the
+        <a href="#fig_explanation_trace">explanation trace figure</a> has `<s>` as
+        the identifier element, number as the attribute element, and `<y>` as the value element.
     -   For actions, the three elements refer to the identifier, attribute and value of the WME being created.
 -   An element is either a variable, like `<s>` or a literal constant, like `23`,